sdcTools/CensusProtection/CellKey/R/readme.md

 ```

 #### bring your R-packages up to date
-The following commands updates all your R-packages which is a good idea to do if one works with (development) packages.
+The following commands updates all your R-packages which is a good idea every now and then.

 ```
-install.packages(ask=FALSE)
+update.packages(ask=FALSE)
 ```

 #### ptable